alexander159/UniversalDatabaseService/README.md

 # UniversalDatabaseService

-This is a universal cross-platform database sychronization service.
-The service suports MySQL, MSSQL, DB2, Oracle.
-The main targer is to synchronize tables from a local database to remote.
-The programm works as a service.
+This is a universal cross-platform database synchronization service.
+The service supports MySQL, MSSQL, DB2, Oracle.
+The main target is to synchronize tables from a local database to remote.
+The program works as a service.

 YAJSW was used in this project to implement services.
 Check it [here](http://yajsw.sourceforge.net/).